Adapting to Misspecification: Introduction

-We follow a large statistics literature on the problem of adaptation, defined as the search for an estimator that does ``nearly as well'' as an oracle with additional knowledge of the problem at hand.
-Adaptation has been of particular interest in the nonparametric and high dimensional statistics literature \citep[e.g.,][]{tsybakov_introduction_2009,johnstone_gaussian_2019}, in which adaptive estimators mimic oracles that use knowledge of the true smoothness or sparsity structure of a regression function to pick the correct bandwidth or regressors.
-We focus on the case where ``nearly as well as an oracle'' is defined formally as ``up to the smallest constant multiplicative factor,'' which follows the definition used in \citet{tsybakov_pointwise_1998} and leads to simple risk guarantees and statements about relative efficiency.
-However, we also consider in detail an important departure from this definition that further restricts worst-case risk under the unconstrained parameter space.
+Our analysis builds on early contributions by \citet{hodges_use_1952} and \citet{bickel_minimax_1983,bickel_parametric_1984} who consider families of robustness-efficiency tradeoffs defined over pairs of nested models.
+We extend this work by considering a continuum of models, indexed by different degrees of misspecification.
+A large statistics literature considers the problem of adaptation, defined as the search for an estimator that performs nearly as well as an oracle with additional knowledge of the data generating process.
+We focus on the case where proximity to oracle performance is measured in terms of the ratio of actual to oracle risk, which mirrors the definition used in \citet{tsybakov_pointwise_1998} and leads to simple risk guarantees and statements about relative efficiency.
+To introduce the core ideas, we begin with a simple introductory example.

-While the high dimensional statistics literature has mostly focused on asymptotic rates and constants, we focus on exact computation of quantities of interest in low dimensional settings.
-In particular, we apply methods for numerical computation of optimal procedures using least favorable priors similar to those used in the recent econometrics literature \citep[e.g.,][]{chamberlain_econometric_2000,elliott_nearly_2015, muller_nearly_2019,kline2021reasonable}.

-To model bias, we work within a local asymptotic misspecification framework of the sort popularized recently by \citet{andrews_measuring_2017}.
-We note, however, that this local approximation is unnecessary in linear settings of the sort that characterize many of the applications we consider.
-In particular, the proposed adaptive procedures give global risk guarantees for linear estimation problems. \citet{armstrong_sensitivity_2021} study optimal inference in such settings under a known constraint on the bias of a potentially misspecified moment condition.

-A large literature considers Bayesian and empirical Bayesian schemes for either model selection or model averaging \citep{akaike1973information,mallows_comments_1973,schwarz_estimating_1978,leamer1978specification,hjort_frequentist_2003}.
-The proposed adaptive estimator can be viewed as a Bayes estimator that utilizes a ``robust'' prior guaranteeing bounded influence of specification biases on risk.
-In contrast to recent empirical Bayesian proposals \citep[e.g.,][]{green1991james,hansen_least_2007,hansen_jackknife_2012,cheng_uniform_2019,fessler2019use} our analysis considers a scalar estimand, which renders Stein style shrinkage arguments inapplicable.

-\citet{de_chaisemartin_empirical_2020} apply an empirical MSE minimization approach in a setting like ours with a scalar parameter and misspecification; they show that the maximum decrease in MSE of this approach over the unrestricted estimator is greater than the maximum increase in MSE over the unrestricted estimator.
-We demonstrate numerically that the risk-limited variants of our adaptive estimators also satisfy this property.